ner0-m/elsa/README.md

 History
 -------

-elsa started its life as an internal library at the [Inverse Problems in Tomography](https://ip.campar.in.tum.de) group at the [Technical University in Munich](https://www.tum.de).
+elsa started its life as an internal library at the [Computational Imaging and Inverse Problems](https://ciip.in.tum.de) group at the [Technical University in Munich](https://www.tum.de).
 This open-source version is a modernized and cleaned up version of our internal code and will contain most of its functionality, modulo some parts which we unfortunately cannot share (yet).

 **Releases:**